MIDS-scaling-up/v3/week09/hw/Readme.md

 Due: before week 10 begins

-This homework will be focused on aspects of multi-gpu and multi-node model training.
+In this homework, we are focused on aspects of multi-node and multi-gpu (mnmg) model training.
-The current idea is to train an object detector network on custom data

-Alternatively, the students would be required to create their own design of a model and train it from random weights.

-Finally, the students need to demonstrate that their Jetson device can use the trained model for inference Multi-node.. perhaps using PyTorch DDP or pytorch lightning eventually

-distributed Huggingface NLP something training on multinode
+The high level idea is to practice running multi-node training by adapting the code we develop in homework 5 to run on two nodes instead of one.

+Notes:
+* You will need to provision two